Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### Is your service reliable?
 We use premium VPS Services with tight SLAs and proven, recorded high uptime (99,99%).
 We also setup servers across different service providers to allow for switching in case something out of our control happens.
 We also setup tight monitoring systems for our VMs, with alert mechanisms and coverage by 3 people in operations.
-That said, we're early in our offering and happily provide regular uptime metrics when we enter beta phase, to provide more objective reliability data here.
+That said, we're early in our offering and happily provide regular uptime metrics to provide more objective reliability data here.

 <br/>

 ### What services are used?
 As payment backend we use <a href="https://legend.lnbits.com/" target="_blank" rel="noreferrer">LNBits</a> for lightning payments, to send WireGuard config files via email we use our own mailserver and to provide this frontend React and WebSockets are being imported.
-As for the VPN endpoints, we make use of our own rented virtual servers from Digital Ocean (EU) and (US) with <a href="https://github.com/Mawthuq-Software/wireguard-manager-and-api" target="_blank" rel="noreferrer">WireGuard Manager and API</a> managing the WireGuard setup and accounts safely.
+As for the VPN endpoints, we make use of our own rented virtual servers from Digital Ocean (EU, Asia and NorthAmerica), Contabo (EU) and Vultr (LatAM) with <a href="https://github.com/Mawthuq-Software/wireguard-manager-and-api" target="_blank" rel="noreferrer">WireGuard Manager and API</a> managing the WireGuard setup and accounts safely.

 <br />